 Surety bonds guarantee reimbursement for the client if a general contractor fails to fulfill the terms of a contract or adhere to building codes.
 Common bonds include bid bonds, performance bonds, permit bonds, and payment bonds.
 Some state licensing requirements include a surety bond, depending on the type of services you offer.

-A general contractor who works alone will pay less for insurance than a small general contracting company.
+A general contractor who works alone will pay less for insurance than a small construction company.

-Factors insurance providers look at during underwriting that affect contractor insurance costs include:
+Insurance providers look at several factors during underwriting that affect contractor insurance costs, including:

 It’s easy to get insurance coverage and surety bonds as a general contractor or commercial builder if you have your business information on hand.
 Our insurance application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy policies online and get a certificate of insurance with Insureon in three easy steps: